Bariatric Nutrition Guidelines

 Get Adequate Protein

 Protein is important in helping to prevent hair loss and maintain muscle mass during weight loss.
 However, you can consume adequate amounts of protein and still have some hair loss.
-Iron and zinc intake, as well as some medications and the stress of surgery can all cause hair loss.
-This hair loss does not occur until 2 to 4 months after surgery.
+Vitamin and mineral deficiencies, some medications, and the stress of surgery can all contribute to hair loss.
+Hair loss usually occurs at 2-4 months after surgery.
+The amount and duration depends on the person.
+Over time, hair loss does improve.
 You can help prevent hair loss by eating adequate protein and taking vitamin/mineral supplements as recommended by your dietitian and surgeon.

 Some examples of foods high in protein include: